Forecast: No End in Sight to AGW Excuses

 So over this we should enact draconian laws that slow down our economy and inhibit the chance for people to prosper?

 And we are expected to believe that this is causing earth’s climate to change?

 For the record, I am not anti-alternative energy.
 In fact, I am quite the opposite: If cooling occurs to the extent many of us think, we are going to need all the energy we can get our hands on.
 It takes more energy to heat cold homes and businesses than it does to cool warm ones.
 Life does better when it’s warmer, not colder.
 I am not for shutting down research and development.
 I am for identifying problems and having the freedom to confront them with sound, rational approaches based on reality, not excuses.

 Again, for the umpteenth time (but it needs to be seen), here is the CO2/ocean/air temperature chart that reveals a disconnect (which would make sense since the rise of temperatures was part of a natural cycle, not because of CO2 increase):

-Keep in mind, the rise of CO2 yearly is a bit over 1.5 parts per million, and the graphic is such that CO2 is given a disproportionally large look so you can see what is a very minute rise compared to the fluctuation in the ocean and air temperatures.
-The point though is that there is a CO2 disconnect, with the ocean and air temps moving in tandem.
+Keep in mind, the rise of CO2 yearly is a bit over 1.5 parts per million, and the graphic is such that CO2 is given a disproportionately large look, so you can see what is a very minute rise compared to the fluctuation in the ocean and air temperatures.
+The point though is that there is a CO2 disconnect, with the ocean and air temperatures moving in tandem.